tr3kl0v/stop-sauron/README.md

 ## Compatibility

 Stop Sauron supports the software packages mentioned in the table below on OSX.
 The test column can have several states.
 The :white_check_mark: means :100:% tested on the complete software package and the :small_red_triangle_down: means tested, but not on all software packages options.
-For example McAfee has many options like a webfirewall, threat prevention, etc. The :heavy_check_mark: means that according to several sources like man documentation of the functions used on bash this should work, but is not yet tested and the :x: means does not work.
+For example McAfee has many options like a webfirewall, threat prevention, etc. The :heavy_check_mark: means that according to a variant of sources, e.g. documentation `$ man launchctl`, the functions should work, but is not yet tested.
+The :x: means it does not work.

 | Packages | Version | Tested |
 | :--- | :--- | ---: |